georgepearman/chicago/_posts/2018-05-25-day-three-in-chicago.md

 ![Group and the Bean Attempt 1]({% include smart-url url='/assets/img/may25/kenny/IMG_2475.jpg' %})

 However, he was not very pleased that the photo did not include the entire bean.
-So we walked around to the other side of the bean (to avoid our photographer).
+So, we walked around to the other side of the bean (to avoid our previous photographer).
 Kenny asked a couple if they'd like a photo.
 As he took it he said, "I will try to get the entire bean in the shot."
-After he took the photo he asked if they would take one of us (very sly of him).
+After he took the photo he asked if they would take one of us (very sly of him to hint at instructions like this).

 ![Group and the Bean Attempt 2]({% include smart-url url='/assets/img/may25/kenny/IMG_2478.jpg' %})